-Windows in a home are a critical selling point and much too often, homeowners cover up their big, beautiful windows with window treatments and tired old curtains.
+Windows in a home are a critical selling point.
+Much too often, homeowners cover up their big, beautiful windows with window treatments and tired old curtains.
 Take those coverings down and let in the natural light!
-Natural light makes your home look a lot more spacious and its even proven to be beneficial for your mental and physical health.
-However, if you’re adamant about wanting window treatments, make sure they complement the shape of the window, size of the room, and the view so they don’t end up having a negative impact on the value of your home.
+Natural light makes your home look a lot more spacious and is beneficial for your mental and physical health.
+However, if you’re adamant about window treatments, make sure they complement the shape of the window, size of the room, and the view so they don’t end up having a negative impact on the value of your home.

 These projects aren’t so bad, are they?
 A little elbow grease, a lot of paint, and presto!
 You’ve added value to your investment and improved the overall appearance of your property.
-New fixtures, floors with sheen, and everything clean, that’s what valuable homes are made of.
+Being homeowners is rewarding work!
+New fixtures, floors with sheen, and a deep clean, that’s what valuable homes are made of.